Gauravkumario/Remotetrail/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Deployment on Netlify

+This project is configured for deployment on Netlify.
+Follow these steps:

+1. Push your code to a Git repository
+2. Connect your repository to Netlify
+3. Configure build settings:
+   - Build command: `npm run build`
+   - Publish directory: `out`
+4. Set up environment variables in Netlify:
+   - Go to Site settings > Build & deploy > Environment variables
+   - Add all variables from your `.env` file, updating values for production
+   - Set `NEXT_PUBLIC_APP_ENV` to 'production'
+   - Set `NEXT_PUBLIC_SITE_URL` to your Netlify domain (https://remotetrail.netlify.app)

 ## Deploy on Vercel